liviucotfas/ASE.Multimedia/Labs/05. Graphics.2D - Vector/Scalable Vector Graphics.md

 -   SVG: <https://developer.mozilla.org/en/docs/Web/SVG>

 ##  4. <a name='Assignmentsolved'></a>Assignment (solved)

+Let's imagine that we are asked to implement a simple JavaScript **bar chart** library, having the following requirements:
-We want to build a simple **bar chart** library inspired by [Google Charts](https://developers.google.com/chart/interactive/docs/gallery/barchart).
-Anyone should be able to use our library by referencing a single `*.js` file.
+ - anyone should be able to use our library by referencing a **single** `*.js` file;
+ - the library should **not** have any dependencies on other libraries (such as: jQuert, D3.js, etc.);
+ - the chart should be **interactive** (ex: the bars should change color when the user hovers over them).

+>Try the complete `svg-bar-chart` sample by clicking [here](https://ase-multimedia.azurewebsites.net/svg-bar-chart/).

-As an example, you can find bellow the code required for displaying a **bar chart** using Google Charts:
+As an example, you can find bellow the code required for displaying a **bar chart** using the [Google Charts](https://developers.google.com/chart/interactive/docs/gallery/barchart) library:

 **HTML**
 ```HTML
   <script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>

   <div id="chart_div"></div>
 ```
 **JavaScript**